-The Georgia Environmental Finance Authority offers loans and tax credits to help communities conserve land, ensure water supply, promote energy efficiency and reduce waste.
+The Georgia Environmental Finance Authority offers loans and tax credits to help communities conserve land, ensure water supply, and promote energy efficiency.

 - The Drinking Water State Revolving Fund (DWSRF) provides funding for drinking water infrastructure projects, including a wide variety of public health related water supply projects or projects that address a compliance-related problem.
 Loans are available at a low-interest rate for a maximum of 20 years.

 - The Reservoir and Water Supply Fund helps local governments plan for future water supply needs.